yzhouas/yzhouas.github.io/_pages/about.md

 # Recent News
+* 20 May, 2019.
+Starting my summer internship at [Microsoft Applied Science Group](https://www.microsoft.com/en-us/research/lab/applied-sciences-group/)and [MSR](https://www.microsoft.com/en-us/research/) at Redmond, working on surface and MS Hub Display and Tele-conference System for a better HCI experience.
+I am working with Tim Large and Andy Wilson.
 * 5 May, 2019.
-We have announced the 2nd workshop on Real-World Face and Object Recognition from Low-Quality Images and Videos (FOR-LQ) in ICCV 2019.
+We have announced the 2nd workshop on Real-World Recognition from Low-Quality Images and Videos (RLQ) in ICCV 2019.
 The program website is [here](http://forlq.org/). [[Call for Paper]](http://forlq.org/)
 * 16 April, 2019.
 Our Megvii Research Team has won the 1st place of the NTIRE 2019 Raw Image Denoising Track!
 See the [Tech Report](https://arxiv.org/abs/1904.12945).
 * 6 April, 2019.
 PD-Denoising [Tech Report](https://arxiv.org/pdf/1904.03485.pdf) about Real Denoising appears in ArXiv.
 [Code](https://github.com/yzhouas/PD-Denoising-pytorch) released!
 * 24 Feb, 2019.
 GeoNet [paper](https://arxiv.org/abs/1901.00680) about Point Cloud Analysis is accepted in CVPR 2019 (Oral).